 We make a ton of training videos for our staff as well as other PTs around the world.
 Occasionally we post them on our blog so those out there suffering needlessly can get an idea of our approach to hands-on physical therapy, and see how we help others to get back to living the active lifestyle they want and deserve.

-Below is one such video showing an example of treatment techniques for certain types of back pain.
+Below is one such video showing an example of treatment techniques for sciatica back pain.

 If it’s after hours and you’d like to schedule a phone call with one of our doctors of physical therapy, Click Here.